ucberkeley/savio-training-intro-2017/intro.md

 Savio's endpoint is named `ucb#brc`.

-If you are transferring to/from your laptop, you'll need 1) Globus Connect Personal set up, 2) your machine established as an endpoint and 3) Globus Connect Pesonal actively running on your machine.
+If you are transferring to/from your laptop, you'll need

+1) Globus Connect Personal set up,
+2) your machine established as an endpoint, and
+3) Globus Connect Pesonal actively running on your machine.
 At that point you can proceed as below.

 To transfer files, you open Globus at [globus.org](https://globus.org) and authenticate to the endpoints you want to transfer between.
 This means that you only need to authenticate once, whereas you might need to authenticate multiple times with scp and sftp.
 You can then start a transfer and it will proceed in the background, including restarting if interrupted.